 - 1. Practical Nursing Program Application - 2.
-HESI Admission Assessment Exam Scores (A minimum score of 70% recommended) - 3.
-Completion of all prerequisites with a grade of "C" or better - 4.
-The successful completion of any necessary remedial courses prior to application submission - 5.
+HESI Admission Assessment Exam Scores a minimum score of 70% recommended) - 3.
+Successful completion of any necessary remedial courses prior to application submission - 4.
+Completion of all prerequisites with a grade of "C" or better - 5.
+The successful completion of any necessary remedial courses prior to application submission - 6.
 CNA licensure documentation